-This may seem like a no-brainer, but as the cloud has become the new data centre and the Internet is the new network, the number of enterprises that rely on the cloud increases every year, so does the reliance by the world’s biggest brands to keep their businesses online and keep the revenue chugging in.
+This may seem like a no-brainer, but as the cloud has become the new data center and the Internet is the new network, the number of enterprises that rely on the cloud increases every year, so does the reliance by the world's biggest brands to keep their businesses online and keep the revenue chugging in.

 Fortunately, faster remediation of service outages improves the overall quality and performance of the global Internet, making worldwide connectivity more reliable than ever.

 As the amount of Internet traffic grows by the minute with every TikTok video, business traffic is competing against cat videos on a network that it wasn't designed for.